Visa and Residency Permit Requirements for Non-European Students

 There will be additional documents that you will need to get the Visa, based on the country you will be studying in, including, but not limited to, the Visa application, photo identification, valid passport, travel tickets, and a criminal background check from country of origin.

-You will most likely need a second visa when you move to the second host country (Ireland, Norway, or Turkey).
+You will most likely need a second visa when you move to the second host country (Ireland or Norway).
 However, each country has a list of countries that do not require a visa.
-All students travelling to Norway or Turkey will need a residency permit.
+All students travelling to Norway will need a residency permit.
 In Ireland, all students will need to register with the immigration service.
 Links to more information from each country are in the table below.

 Again you will receive the required program documents from the European Administrative Coordinator.
 Please note that before you can apply for a visa (whether for your next study destination or for vacation), you may need the residence permit or long-stay visa of the first country.